Structure and regularity for subsets of groups with finite VC-dimension: Distal arithmetic regularity

+In NIP theories, definable \emph{fsg} groups also satisfy a generic compact domination statement similar to Theorem \ref{thm:G00CP}$(d)$ (see \cite[Corollary 4.9]{SimGCD}).
+However, in this section, we focus on a certain strengthening of generic compact domination for definable \emph{fsg} groups in NIP theories whose unique left-invariant Keisler measure is \emph{smooth}.

-\begin{definition} Let $M_{0}$ be a small model and fix an $M_0$-definable set $X$ in $M$.
-A Keisler measure on $X$ over $M_0$ is \textbf{smooth} if it has a unique extension to a global Keisler measure on $X$.
-A global Keisler measure $\mu$ on $X$ is \textbf{smooth over $M_{0}$} if $\mu|_{M_{0}}$ is smooth (in which case $\mu$ is the unique global extension of $\mu|_{M_0}$). \end{definition}
+\begin{definition} Let $X$ be definable in $M^*$.
+A global Keisler measure $\mu$ on $X$ is \textbf{smooth} if there is a small model $M\prec M^*$ such that $X$ is $M$-definable and $\mu$ is the unique global Keisler measure on $X$ extending $\mu|_{M}$. \end{definition}

-Suppose $T$ is NIP.
-If a definable group $G$ admits a left-invariant smooth Keisler measure $\mu$, then $\mu$ is generically stable (see \cite[Proposition 7.10,~Theorem 7.29]{Sibook}), and so $G$ is \emph{fsg}.
-Recall also that if $G$ is a definable group then there is a normal type-definable subgroup $G^{00}$ of $G$, which is the smallest type-definable bounded-index subgroup of $G$.
-In \cite[Section 8.4]{Sibook}, Simon proves the following consequence of smoothness, which strengthens generic compact domination to outright compact domination, and extends compact domination for {\em definably compact groups in o-minimal theories} (after one knows that o-minimal theories are distal, see below).
-The reader should compare this statement to Fact \ref{fact:G00}.

-\begin{fact} Assume $T$ is NIP and $G$ is a definable fsg group.
-Let $\mu$ be the unique left-invariant Keisler measure on $G$, and assume $\mu$ is smooth.
-Fix a definable set $X\seq G$, and let $F_X\seq G/G^{00}$ be the set of $C\in G/G^{00}$ such that